The peninsula called Wing's Neck

 out there alone with her husband lying dead in the parlor.

 The light streaming out into the foggy night and

-never forgot that night or the woman all alone there sticking
+never forgot that night or the woman all alone there sticking to her

-by Wallace Eldredge, son of a Nantucket whaler.
+Wallace Eldredge, son of a Nantucket whaler.
 Eldredge earned five

-Efficiency Gold Stars for excellent service during his years
+Efficiency Gold Stars for excellent service during his years at Wing's

-its western entrance just a few miles northeast of Wing's Neck,
+the its western entrance just a few miles northeast of Wing's Neck, the

-light station had to watch for any vessel approaching
+Personnel at the light station had to watch for any vessel approaching

 President Harding once passed near the station in the Presidential